VernonGrant/gnu-c-language-manual/markdown/Imaginary-Constants.md

 The other way to write an imaginary constant is to multiply a real constant by `_Complex_I`, which represents the imaginary number i.
-Standard C doesn't support suffixing with '`i`' or '`j`', so this clunky way is needed.
+Standard C doesn't support suffixing with '`i`' or '`j`', so this clunky method is needed.

 To write a complex constant with a nonzero real part and a nonzero imaginary part, write the two separately and add them, like this: